 Play the webinar

-Join us for an upcoming webinar on the impact of Plain Language Summaries (PLSs) and how Pfizer is using Figshare to publish manuscript PLSs when journals do not provide a mechanism for doing so.
+Catch up on this webinar about the impact of Plain Language Summaries (PLSs) and how Pfizer is using Figshare to publish manuscript PLSs when journals do not provide a mechanism for doing so.
 PLSs are imperative for sharing scientific information in a way that is understandable and accessible to a broad audience.
 This webinar will explain how our enterprise offering Figshare for Institutions — a hosted, highly-customizable SaaS publishing platform that showcases all of your research outputs in one place — is the perfect solution for your organization’s PLSs, supporting data, supplemental information, and more.
 Looking at Pfizer’s own Figshare portal, we’ll explore the use case as well as configurations they made to ensure controlled access rights, custom branding, and links to peer-reviewed publications.

 Please note that the transcript was generated with software and may not be entirely correct.